 In 2017, the U.S. Environmental Protection Agency updated its standards for benzo-a-pyrene, which is one of the main contaminants in the soil at the Ashland Railroad Yard.
 Benzo-a-pyrene is one of a number of polycyclic aromatic hydrocarbons, a type of chemical that is found in coal and petroleum products and can be formed when coal, oil or gas are burned.
 Other contaminants in the soil on the site include lead, arsenic and a type of thick fuel commonly called Bunker C.

 Union Pacific notified DEQ in December 2017 that it planned to withdraw its cleanup plan in light of the new standards.
 DEQ agreed that the updated standards would change the requirement for cleanup for benzo-a-pyrene contamination.
 Under the new standards, there are no unacceptable site risks for benzo-a-pyrene that would require cleanup, assuming that the site remains a single 20-acre property.
 However, DEQ believes that there may be unacceptable site risks from other site contaminants, including lead, arsenic, and Bunker C.

-Because Union Pacific is withdrawing the 2016 cleanup plan, DEQ will not decide on final cleanup requirements for the Ashland railyard until after Union Pacific takes additional soil and groundwater samples and re-evaluates environmental risks using the updated standards and considering potential future uses of the property.
+Because Union Pacific withdrew the 2016 cleanup plan, DEQ would not decide on final cleanup requirements for the Ashland railyard until after Union Pacific takes additional soil and groundwater samples and re-evaluates environmental risks using the updated standards and considering potential future uses of the property.

 History of the site